Bringing Alpine Fault science and hazard impact information to South Island communities, in areas most likely to be affected by an AF8 earthquake.

 The AF8 Roadshow provides South Island communities, in areas most likely to be affected by an AF8 earthquake, with direct access to Alpine Fault science and hazard impact information relevant to them and their region.

-On this inaugural tour we will be visiting 12 communities around the South Island, working with local schools and hosting a series of Public Science Talks.
-While we can’t visit everyone on this tour, we hope to be able to run a second tour in the future.
+On this inaugural tour we visited 12 communities around the South Island, working with local schools and hosting a series of Public Science Talks.
 Thanks to all our supporters: Ministry of Civil Defence & Emergency Management, the 6 South Island CDEM Groups, Resilience to Nature’s Challenges, GNS Science, QuakeCoRE and University of Otago – we couldn’t do this without you!

 Public Science Talks